bradleygolden/boxer/README.md

 $ boxer
 ```

+## Python versions included

+* 2.7.13
+* 3.5.3
+* 3.6.0
+* 3.4.6

-Alternatively, you can include specific versions of python.
+Alternatively, you can include more versions of python youself.

 ```
 $ boxer -p 3.5.1 -p 3.4.4